-The Vancouver Park Board is committed to creating safe spaces for everyone, including trans, gender diverse, and Two-Spirit (TGD2S) people.
+The Vancouver Park Board is committed to creating safe spaces for everyone, including Two-Spirit, trans, and gender diverse (2STGD) people.

-Through community consultation and collaboration we're working to welcome the TGD2S community in all Park Board facilities.
+Through community consultation and collaboration we're working to welcome the 2STGD community in all Park Board facilities.

 In 2014, the Park Board formed a Trans, Gender Diverse, and Two-Spirit Inclusion Advisory Committee.
 The group worked with the community and Vancouver Park Board staff to identify barriers and take action to increase access to park and recreation services.